 If you've taken photos in bad lighting, there's really nothing you can do to make it look amazing, even with the perfect Lightroom preset.
 So be sure to put your subjects in great light while photographing them.
 If it looks like the sun won't be coming out, I typically start 2-2.5 hours before sunset to be sure we have enough light, or an hour or two after sunrise.
-Do not shoot midday, even on overcast days because the light is coming from directly above and that will create unflattering light and raccoon eyes (dark eye sockets).
+Do not shoot midday, even on overcast days, because the light is coming from directly above and that will create unflattering light and raccoon eyes (dark eye sockets).

 When the sun is blocked by clouds, I have my subjects facing where the sun would be.
 This helps to keep them evenly lit.
-If you have the sun behind them when the sun isn't out, that will result in dark shadows under their eyes so if you want to do this for some shots, have them turn so you see their profile instead of facing you, like in the photo below.
+If you have the sun behind them when the sun isn't out, that will result in dark shadows under their eyes.
+If you want to do this for some shots, have them turn so you see their profile instead of facing you, like in the photo below.

 I also absolutely love having my subjects lay down and shooting from above.
 On overcast days, the sky is a giant softbox coming from above, so this is the most perfectly lit shot you can get!

-Don't go deep in shadows.
+Don't go deep into the shadows.
 On dreary days, this is a bad combo.
 You want to be out in the open where your subjects have an open sky in front of them because that is what is going to reflect back onto their faces and keep them nicely lit.
-If you face your subjects towards trees, there's nothing to reflect back onto them.
+If you face your subjects toward trees, there's no light to reflect back onto them.
 On especially dark days, look for light, neutral-colored ground to have your subjects stand close to.
 That will reflect back onto them and also help to light them.
-Putting them in a field full of vibrant, green grass will reflect green onto them so make sure there's a path in front of them or something to help reflect light, neutral color.
+Putting them in a field full of vibrant, green grass will reflect green onto them so make sure there's a path in front of them or something to help reflect a light, neutral color.
 A white blanket can help, too.

 Shooting on cloudy days can be beautiful if you know what to look for and what lightroom presets to use!
 Read on for editing tips!